 There is not a lot of structured and comparable data out there on injuries and time lost due to injuries (at least not that I am aware of).
 The great (German) website fussballverletzungen.com regularly surveys type, duration and frequency of all injuries across the Bundesliga.
 Transfermarkt has a pretty detailed overview of missed matches for each player, but it makes it hard to compare the impact across teams.
 We need to aggregate this data for each team and normalize it.

 To mitigate the above problems I will weigh each player by their relative contribution to the team’s market value.
 We will therefore both adjust for the squad sizes and for the relative importance of each player.
 One downside is that we will naturally overweight younger players compared to older players.
-Another option may be to weigh by player strength (e.g. FIFA rating) but I currently don’t have these readily available.
+Another option may be to weigh by player strength (e.g. FIFA rating) but I currently do not have these readily available.

-For a start, I will below show a time series of % of players injured (weighted by market value) for some of the top European clubs.
+To begin I will below show a time series of % of players injured (weighted by market value) for some of the top European clubs.
 The data is for their domestic league and covers the past five completed seasons: 2013/2014 to 2017/2018.

 To introduce some kind of relative benchmark I computed the average of the above statistics for the covered clubs across all seasons: on average 14.8% of players are injured at any given time.

 Find below the plots split by league starting with the Bundesliga starring Bayern Munich and Borussia Dortmund.